 Why didn't you include the afterlife from the start?

 From the beginning, I was much in tune to how our culture avoids thinking of the mental, emotional, and physical processes of dying.
-It seemed to me that many quickly resorted to themes of the afterlife, but couldn't or wouldn't entertain conversations about what happens to us here.
+It seemed to me that many could quickly resort to themes of the afterlife as a means for comfort, but couldn't or wouldn't entertain conversations about what happens to us here and now.